SolidAlloy/ExtEvents/README.md

 <img src="/.images/add-instance-listener.gif" alt="add-instance-listener" style="zoom:80%;" />

-Try choosing EventWithOneArg().
+Try choosing `EventWithOneArg()`.
 A field for the argument will appear where you will be able to fill in the data:

 <img src="/.images/string-argument.png" alt="string-argument" style="zoom:80%;" />

-Let's add a static listener by pressing "+s":
+Let's add a static listener by pressing "**+s**":

 <img src="/.images/static-listener.png" alt="static-listener" style="zoom:80%;" />